mbecker20/monitor-guide/readme.md

 At this point, docker should be installed and running. please confirm this by running `docker ps`.

 The next step is the secrets file.
-This will contain the docker access token which enables the server to pull images from our private dockerhub registry
+This will contain the docker access token which enables the server to pull images from our private dockerhub registry.
+Create a directory at /home/ubuntu/secrets and run sudo nano secrets.json.
+The contents should look like this:

+`{
+	"GITHUB_ACCOUNTS": {},
+	"DOCKER_ACCOUNTS: {
+		"<docker username>": "<docker access token>"
+	},
+	"PASSKEY": "<monitor passkey>"
+}`

+Save this file and exit nano.

 The next step is to launch the monitor-periphery container.
 This is handled with the monitor-cli.
 To start the cli, run the following command: